99999999999999sk/roblox-bruter/README.md

    This checker supports every proxy format but the recommended ones are from nettify.xyz / Discord invite: https://discord.gg/QnVqTuaPRz / Website: https://nettify.xyz/

 5. **How does the login checking system works?**
    The login checking system works by using internal roblox apis // sorry i know much about it //

+6. **I found an error, what should i do?**
+   Please consider creating an issue in the "Issues" tab if you find any errors so i can try to assist you

-6. **Why i did this repository?**
+8. **Why i did this repository?**
    I did this repository because i wanted to a Roblox bruter for a byu

     **DISCORD SERVERS AND WEBSITES**